-PLANNED LITTERS (Heat cycles are hard to predict!)
+PLANNED POTENTIAL FUTURE LITTERS (Heat cycles are hard to predict!)

 PURCHASE PRICE OF $2,500 INCLUDES THE FOLLOWING:

-- AKC registration certificate for Limited Registration (no progeny may be registered)
+- AKC registration certificate for Limited Registration, which means that no progeny may be registered (breeding rights price is double with a breeding contract).

 ALL my puppies are sold without breeding rights, unless otherwise agreed upon in writing in a signed contract.
 I can change the Limited Registration to Full Registration if we later agree.
 In general, puppies with breeding rights are double the pet price.
 I sometimes make a deal to take a puppy back if I like the girl and we use my stud.
 The stud service can be a puppy back in addition to the breeding rights puppy back or a cash payment for the stud service.
 I'm flexible.
 Otherwise, my puppies should be spayed/neutered by the age of 18 months old.